-AZINCOURT ENERGY COMPLETES ACQUISITION OF INTEREST IN THE EAST PRESTON URANIUM PROJECT
+AZINCOURT ENERGY REPORTS DRILL MOBILIZATION AT THE EAST PRESTON URANIUM PROJECT

-Azincourt Energy Corp. has completed the acquisition of a 70-per-cent interest in the East Preston uranium project, located in the western Athabasca basin, Saskatchewan, Canada.
+Azincourt Energy Corp. has mobilized both drill rig and crew on site to begin the 2021 winter exploration program at the East Preston uranium project, located in the western Athabasca Basin, Saskatchewan, Canada.

 About East Preston

-Azincourt currently holds a 70-per-cent interest in the 25,000-plus-hectare East Preston project as part of a joint venture with Skyharbour and Dixie Gold.
-Multiple prospective conductive, low-magnetic signature corridors have been discovered on the property.
-The distinct corridors have a total strike length of over 25 km, each with multiple electromagnetic conductor trends identified.
+Azincourt currently controls a 70-per-cent interest in the 25,000-plus-hectare East Preston project as part of a joint venture agreement with Skyharbour Resources Ltd. and Dixie Gold Inc. Multiple prospective conductive, low-magnetic-signature corridors have been discovered on the property.
+These distinct corridors have a total strike length of over 25 kilometres, each with multiple EM conductor trends identified.
 Ground prospecting and sampling work completed to date has identified outcrop, soil, biogeochemical and radon anomalies, which are key pathfinder elements for unconformity uranium deposit discovery.

 The East Preston project has multiple long linear conductors with flexural changes in orientation and offset breaks in the vicinity of interpreted fault lineaments -- classic targets for basement-hosted unconformity uranium deposits.
 These are not just simple basement conductors; they are clearly upgraded/enhanced prospectivity targets because of the structural complexity.

-The technical information in this news release has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101 and reviewed on behalf of the company by C. Trevor Perkins, PGeo, exploration manager of Azincourt Energy, and a qualified person as defined by National Instrument 43-101.
+The technical information in this news release has been prepared in accordance with the Canadian regulatory requirements set out in National Instrument 43-101 and reviewed on behalf of the company by Mr. Perkins, PGeo, exploration manager of Azincourt Energy, and a qualified person as defined by National Instrument 43-101.

 About Azincourt Energy Corp.